fgauna12/fgauna12.github.io/_posts/2019-12-29-ci-cd-for-web-app-for-container.md

 }
 ```

-From the pipeline, you can easily upload ARM templates as artifacts using these two steps:
+From the pipeline, you can easily upload the ARM template as artifacts using these two steps:

 ```yaml
 - task: CopyFiles@2